Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Lake Geneva, WI

-Typically, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also have an inspection if you start to notice any issues, like strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice annually.
+After the inspection, your technician will tell you what services are needed.
+You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, you should have it inspected every few years.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In Lake Geneva, you'll probably be fine with a unit on the lower end of this range.
-For a house over 1,000 square feet, central air will generally be more effective than window units for cooling.
+In Lake Geneva, you'll probably be fine with a unit that's on the lower end of this range.
+For a house over 1,000 square feet, central air will be more effective for cooling than window units.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Lake Geneva, you might need a higher-capacity furnace.